univention/univention-corporate-server/doc/changelog/index.rst

 SAML
 ====

-* The `univention-keycloak` scripts has been extended to support more parameters for the `init` command (:uv:bug:`57001`).
+* The :command:`univention-keycloak` scripts has been extended to support more parameters for the :command:`init` command (:uv:bug:`57001`).

-* The standard configuration for keycloak has been changed to allow machine accounts to login (:uv:bug:`57100`).
+* The standard configuration for Keycloak has been changed to allow machine accounts to login (:uv:bug:`57100`).

-* The package `univention-keycloak` ships the command line script `univention- keycloak-migration-status` which is used before the update to UCS 5.2 to check whether the migration to keycloak is complete.
-The requirement to install the keycloak app before the update has been dropped.
-The update to UCS 5.2 will be possible without the installation of the keycloak app (:uv:bug:`56888`).
+* The package :program:`univention-keycloak` ships the command line script :command:`univention- keycloak-migration-status` which is used before the update to UCS 5.2 to check whether the migration to Keycloak is complete.
+The requirement to install the Keycloak app before the update has been dropped.
+The update to UCS 5.2 will be possible without the installation of the Keycloak app (:uv:bug:`56888`).

-* Commands to manage proxy realms (supplemental logical IDP's in keycloak that authenticate users on the default IDP) have been added to `univention- keycloak` (:uv:bug:`56884`).
+* Commands to manage proxy realms (supplemental logical IDP's in Keycloak that authenticate users on the default IDP) have been added to `univention- Keycloak` (:uv:bug:`56884`).

-* The `univention-keycloak` scripts has been extended to support more parameters for the `oidc/rp` creation (:uv:bug:`49006`).
+* The :command:`univention-keycloak` scripts has been extended to support more parameters for the ``oidc/rp`` creation (:uv:bug:`49006`).

 .. _changelog-service-selfservice:

 Univention self service
 =======================

-* The connection settings for the memcached and PostgreSQL databases are now configurable via UCR variables.
+* The connection settings for the :program:`memcached` and :program:`PostgreSQL` databases are now configurable via |UCSUCRV|\ s.
 This is a requirement to run the self service in a containerized environment (:uv:bug:`57061`).

 .. _changelog-service-mail: